kwea123/nerf_pl/README.md

 ## Features

-* Multi-gpu training: Training on 8 GPUs finishes within 1 hour for lego!
+* Multi-gpu training: Training on 8 GPUs finishes within 1 hour for the synthetic dataset!

 # Installation